 § B.1 How text interfaces are realized

 The interface of a text application is realized through a server application directing which characters should be placed on the screen, along with either a hardware terminal or a terminal application that displays the characters.
 The client terminal application for text applications is analogous to a web user agent for web pages.
-Also like web applications, text applications may execute primarily on a remote server or execute locally.
+Also, like web applications, text applications may execute primarily on a remote server or execute locally.

 Some text applications render like a TeleTYpewriter (TTY); their output is always appended, like an ever growing file.
 Such text applications are often called “command-line applications” or occasionally “TTY-applications”, and their output can optionally be redirected to a file for later review.
 Others explicitly place text into a matrix of fixed width character cells on a screen (sometimes with specific foreground and background colors).